atacker22dw/Multifaceted-Brain-Imaging-Data-Integration-via-Analysis-of-Subspaces/README.md

       out.matLoadings{1}('11')
       out.matBlocks{k}('j')
       ```
       are used extensively in the postprocessing.
-The former represents the rank 1 loadings corresponding to the FC-SC-Use partially shared space.
+The former represents the rank 1 FC loadings corresponding to the FC-SC-Use partially shared space.  {1} can be changed to {2} or {4} to extract the associated SC or Use loadings.
 The latter is used in the variational decomposition discussed in Sections 3.3 and 4.1.

+- Postprocessing
+    - `decomp.m` computes the variational decomposition referrenced in Sections 3.3 and 4.1.
+    - `invert_vectorize.m` is used to produce Figures 2 and 3 and calls `plot_brain.m` which subsequently makes use of the `circularGraph` subfolder of functions
+    - The `DIVAS Jackstraw` folder contains a preprocessing script and a jackstraw routine script corresponding to the novel DIVAS Jackstraw method discussed in Section 3.2
+    - For any of the above, you should only need stored output from the DIVAS step above to run.
+    - `trait_barplot.r` is necessary to produce Figure 4.
+To run this file, store the substance use loadings as a .mat file.
+This can be accomplished via
+      ```
+      use = out.matLoadings{4}('11');
+      save('use','use')
+      ```

 `Postprocessing` contains four files and two subfolders.  `decomp.m` computes the variational decomposition referrenced in Sections 3.3 and 4.1; `invert_vectorize.m` is used to produce Figures 2 and 3 and calls `plot_brain.m` which subsequently makes use of the `circularGraph` subfolder of functions.
 The `DIVAS Jackstraw` folder contains a preprocessing script and a jackstraw routine script corresponding to the novel DIVAS Jackstraw method discussed in Section 3.2; and `trait_barplot.r` is necessary to produce Figure 4.